Rukawuba/rukawuba.github.io/README.md

 Languages that are currently used are..
 HTML, CSS, Javascript.
 Languages I am looking to expand and work here with..
 C# .NET, React, Angular?
+Data Science direction, will allow for less coding and more analysis.